 Information about Norfuk compiled by Michael Peter Füstumum

 Norfuk esa creole laenghwij spoken i' Norfuk Ailen, an es disended from t' Pitkern laenghwij a' t' setlars from Pitkern Ailen.
 Es a' miks a' oel Inglish en Tahityan laenghwij, wi' Inglish maeken mor enfluens.

 Norfuk is a creole language spoken in Norfolk Island, and is descended from Pitcairnese language of the settlers from Pitcairn Island.
-Is a mix of English and Tahitian languages, with English making more influence.
+It's a mix of old English and Tahitian languages, with English making more influence.

 Information about the Norfuk languages

 Betawi, Bislama, Cape Verdean Creole, Chavacano, Chinook Jargon, Fanagalo, French Guianese Creole, Guadeloupean Creole, Guinea-Bissau Creole, Haitian Creole, Jamaican, Kituba, Manado Malay, Mauritian Creole, Nagamese, Ndyuka, Norfuk, Palenquero, Papiamento, Pijin, Réunion Creole, Sango, Saramaccan, Seychelles Creole, Sierra Leonean Creole, Sranan, Saint Lucian Creole, Tok Pisin, Torres-Strait Creole

 Why not share this page:

 If you need to type in many different languages, the Q International Keyboard can help.
 It enables you to type almost any language that uses the Latin, Cyrillic or Greek alphabets, and is free.